Islamic banking and finance: Other challenges and issues

 Behavioural economists typically argue that stock prices can be substantially influenced by the mood of investors.
-For instance, researchers have found stocks prices to be positively af fected by positive events such as sunshine and upcoming holidays (Kim and Park, 1994).
+For instance, researchers have found stock prices to be positively affected by positive events such as sunshine and upcoming holidays (Kim and Park, 1994).
 Ramadan is one of the five pillars of Islam, which is the religious practice of fasting from dawn to sunset during the ninth month of the Islamic calendar.
 Several studies, such as (Białkowski et al. (2012), Al-Hajieh et al. (2011) and Al-Khazali (2014), have found stocks in Muslim countries to yield higher returns during Ramadan compared to the rest of the year.
-Their results were explained by the fact that Ramadan encourages Muslims optimism which has a positive effect on stock price.
+Their results were explained by the fact that Ramadan encourages Muslims' optimism, which has a positive effect on stock price.

 Lack of Sharia uniformity

 The four schools (Madhhab) of Sunni fiqh (Islamic jurisprudence) apply "Islamic teachings to business and finance in different ways", and have not come closer to agreement.
-Furthermore, shari'a boards sometimes change their minds, reversing earlier decisions."
+Furthermore, Shari'a boards sometimes change their minds, reversing earlier decisions."

 Differences between boards as to what constitutes Sharia-compliance may raise "doubts in the minds of clients" over whether a given bank is truly Sharia-compliant, and should be given their business.